 Rule Management & Best Practices

-ingress and egress arguments struggle with managing multiple CIDR blocks and lack unique IDs, tags, and descriptions.
-Use aws.vpc.SecurityGroupIngressRule and aws.vpc.SecurityGroupEgressRule resources instead, with one CIDR block per rule.ingress/egress arguments with aws.vpc.SecurityGroupIngressRule, aws.vpc.SecurityGroupEgressRule, or aws.ec2.SecurityGroupRule resources causes rule conflicts, perpetual differences, and overwritten rules.
-Choose one approach and stick with it.ingress: [] and egress: [] in your configuration.
-Simply removing these arguments won’t destroy the managed rules due to attributes-as-blocks mode.Deletion & Lifecycle Issues
+ingress and egress arguments) struggle with managing multiple CIDR blocks and lack support for unique IDs, tags, and descriptions.
+Use aws.vpc.SecurityGroupIngressRule and aws.vpc.SecurityGroupEgressRule resources instead, with one CIDR block per rule.aws.vpc.SecurityGroupIngressRule, aws.vpc.SecurityGroupEgressRule, or aws.ec2.SecurityGroupRule resources causes rule conflicts, perpetual differences, and overwritten rules.
+Use one approach or the other, never both.ingress: [] and egress: [] in your configuration.
+Due to attributes-as-blocks mode, simply removing these arguments won’t delete the managed rules.cidrBlocks and ipv6CidrBlocks are optional in ingress and egress blocks, but omitting them blocks all traffic.Deletion & Lifecycle Issues